-If you’re in need of a romantic Aussie getaway, we help narrow the selection down by taking a detailed look at the results of your voted 10 Most Romantic Places in Australia for those looking for an unforgettable – yet intimate – Aussie getaway.
+If you’re in need of a romantic Aussie getaway, we’ve helped narrow the selection down by taking a detailed look at the results of your voted 10 Most Romantic Places in Australia for those looking for an unforgettable – yet intimate – Australian getaway.

 10. Palm Cove, QLD

-Why it’s romantic: Beautiful tropical beachfront atmosphere; great sunrises; laid-back and peaceful Reef alternative
+Why it’s romantic: Beautiful tropical beachfront atmosphere, great sunrises, a laid-back and peaceful Reef alternative

-Where is it?: Approximately halfway between Cairns and Port Douglas, Tropical North QLD
+Where is it?: Approximately halfway between Cairns and Port Douglas in Tropical North QLD

-Who it’s best for: Those looking for a beach and reef destination with fewer crowds and less noise
+Who is it best for?: Those looking for a beach and reef destination with fewer crowds and less noise

 Most romantic places to stay: Alamanda Palm Cove, The Reef Retreat, The Elysium

-Palm Cove mixes together high-end accommodation with lovely stretches of beach, with its main hub on Williams Esplanade lined with palm trees that convey an additional sense of being “in the tropics”.
+Palm Cove mixes together high-end accommodation with lovely stretches of beach and has a main hub on Williams Esplanade that is lined with palm trees to convey an additional sense of being in the tropics.

-Palm Cove also has a well-deserved reputation as a hotspot for wellness, hair and massage treatments, with many of its resorts and other accommodation offering bundled pampering packages in addition to luxurious poolside amenities.
-You’ll have multiple options for drifting away under the spell of a quality beauty treatment, relaxing in a bubbling spa or simply lazing poolside at pretty much all of the multi-starred accommodation on offer; recommendations for romantic types include Alamanda Palm Cove (with views directly out to the beach and excellent spa right on the beachfront), The Reef Retreat (nestled snugly amongst the palms and paperback trees), and The Elysium (a fresh and modern low-rise with a great outlook).
+Palm Cove also has a well-deserved reputation for being a hotspot for wellness, hair and massage treatments, with many of its resorts offering bundled pampering packages in addition to luxurious poolside amenities.
+You’ll have multiple options for drifting away under the spell of a quality beauty treatment, relaxing in a bubbling spa or simply lazing poolside.
+Recommendations for romantic types include Alamanda Palm Cove with views directly out to the beach and excellent spa right on the beachfront, The Reef Retreat nestled snugly amongst the palms and paperback trees, and The Elysium, a fresh and modern low-rise with a great outlook.

-The village isn’t strictly high-end accommodation, however; there’s also a caravan park at its’ far end, as well as options for backpackers on non-romantic occasions.
-A number of charming specialty shops along with an elegant and tasteful nightlife scene that’s more of a concentration on the cocktails/conversation/wine blend than raging music round out the Palm Cove experience; this is not a Cairns that can trend towards upbeat and even a little wild at times.
+However, the village isn’t strictly high-end accommodation, there’s also a caravan park at the far end, as well as options for backpackers on non-romantic occasions.
+A number of charming speciality shops along with an elegant and tasteful nightlife scene that’s more of a concentration on the cocktails/conversation/wine blend than raging music round out the Palm Cove experience.

-In terms of things to do, the theme with Palm Cove is definitely “less is more”; there’s relatively little activity-wise to do in town, however most Great Barrier Reef tours offer pickups from Palm Cove, and should you rent a car your options open up substantially – head up the Captain Cook Highway for a great road trip, perhaps try the unique Flames of the Forest rainforest dining experience, and take time to explore the Daintree Rainforest nearby.
+In terms of things to do, the theme with Palm Cove is definitely less is more.
+There’s relatively little to do in town in terms of activities, however, most Great Barrier Reef tours offer pickups from Palm Cove, and should you rent a car your options open up substantially.
+You can head up the Captain Cook Highway for a great road trip, perhaps try the unique Flames of the Forest rainforest dining experience, or take the time to explore the Daintree Rainforest nearby.

-There’s a reason this is one of Queensland’s most popular spots for destination weddings – the small village atmosphere makes for a good choice for those looking to avoid large tour groups, and everything is within walking distance and nearly universally tranquil.
+There’s a reason this is one of Queensland’s most popular spots for destination weddings and the small village atmosphere makes for a good choice for those looking to avoid large tour groups.
+Once you arrive at Palm Cove you’ll be able to see that everything is within walking distance and nearly universally tranquil.

 9. Hunter Valley, NSW

-Why it’s romantic: Rolling greenery; plenty of couples accommodation; enjoying wine around the fireplace; hot air ballooning with champagne
+Why it’s romantic: Rolling greenery, plenty of accommodation for couples, enjoying wine around the fireplace, hot air ballooning with champagne

 Where is it?: 150km to the north of Sydney

-Who it’s best for: Those who prioritise quality food and wine
+Who is it best for?: Those who prioritise quality food and wine

 Most romantic places to stay: Cedars Mount View, Blackwattle Luxury Retreats, Lillies Luxury Retreats, Spicers Vineyards Estate

-Home to a dizzying array of cellar doors along with plenty of accommodation devoted specifically to accommodating couples, the Hunter Valley is a hub of secluded boutique retreats dotted amongst its landscape of rolling hills and lush vineyards.
+Home to a dizzying array of cellar doors along with plenty of accommodation perfect for that couples retreat, the Hunter Valley is a hub of secluded boutique resorts dotted amongst its landscape of rolling hills and lush vineyards.

-Outside of indulging your palate and resting your head, while the Hunter isn’t a hotspot for upbeat activities there are still plenty of attractions and experiences to occupy yourself – a hot air balloon ride at sunrise accompanied by champagne is always a favourite, while enjoying a picnic on the banks of the Allyn or Paterson Rivers, playing a round of golf on an immaculate fairway, or strolling through the serene Hunter Valley Gardens are all romantic in their own way.
+Outside of indulging your palate and resting your head, while the Hunter isn’t a hotspot for upbeat activities there are still plenty of attractions and experiences available.
+A hot air balloon ride at sunrise accompanied by champagne is always a favourite while enjoying a picnic on the banks of the Allyn or Paterson Rivers, playing a round of golf, or strolling through the serene Hunter Valley Gardens are all romantic in their own way.

-Perhaps the best thing about visiting a destination such as the Hunter Valley is that relaxing and enjoying quality food and wine are not weather dependent; so should your luck turn sour and the weather take a turn for the worse, you’ll still be able to indulge in its offerings without hindrance.
+Perhaps the best thing about visiting a destination such as the Hunter Valley is that relaxing and enjoying quality food and wine are not weather dependent, so should the weather take a turn for the worse, you’ll still be able to indulge in its offerings without hindrance.

 8. Southern Highlands, NSW

-Why it’s romantic: Lovely green and floral landscape; beautiful waterfalls and lookout points; quiet and secluded accommodation options; number of townships to choose from
+Why it’s romantic: Lovely green and floral landscape, beautiful waterfalls and lookout points, quiet and secluded accommodation options, a number of townships to choose from

-Where is it?: 1 hour’s drive south-west of Sydney
+Where is it?: 1-hour drive south-west of Sydney

-Who it’s best for: Those who enjoy natural exploration and famously friendly locals
+Who is it best for?: Those who enjoy natural exploration and famously friendly locals

 Most romantic places to stay: Crystal Creek Meadows, Links House, Peppers Manor House

-The region is surrounded by a blend of bush and National Park, with a lovely mixture of gorges and rainforests to explore via a number of scenic walking tracks that wind their way through its wilderness.
-Chief among these is the Cave Creek Walking Track which culminates in a beautiful waterfall, while the rest of the array of natural highlights in the Morton National Park makes finding a serene spot for a couple’s picnic an exercise in exploratory enjoyment.
+The Southern Highlands is surrounded by a blend of bush and National Park, with a lovely mixture of gorges and rainforests to explore via various scenic walking tracks winding through the wilderness.
+Chief among these is the Cave Creek Walking Track which culminates in a beautiful waterfall, while the rest of the array of natural highlights in the Morton National Park makes finding a serene spot for a picnic an exercise in exploratory enjoyment.

-Of all the locations in the Southern Highlands from which to base oneself, Bowral serves as perhaps the best overall base given its wider quantity of restaurants and cafes as well as shopping opportunities – an important factor for those staying multiple days.
+Of all the locations in the Southern Highlands from which to base yourself, Bowral serves as perhaps the best choice given its larger quantity of restaurants, cafes and shops.
 There’s also possibly the best panorama of the region available to be had from Bowral Lookout, with a scenic view over the town itself and its ranges in the distance.
 Other popular locales such as Mittagong and Berrima have retained their smaller, village-type feels now that Bowral has grown in both popularity and development (and is often subject to heavy traffic and scarce parking).